Unlock your potential in AI Leadership with Anjelika Votintseva

 About

-I help leaders strengthen decision quality around AI by diagnosing decision processes, identifying risks, and designing practical AI-augmented decision architecture for organizations.
+I help leaders strengthen their execution by diagnosing decision processes, identifying risks, and designing practical AI-augmented solution for individuals and teams.

-I combine leadership research, AI understanding, and decision design to help leaders make better high-stakes choices.
+I combine leadership research, deep technology understanding, behavioral economics, and process modeling to help leaders make better high-stakes choices.

 Services